Morsmalleo/AhMyth/README.md

 Using this tool, you can can access critical information such as the current geographical location of the device being attacked.

-YIn advanced use cases it can be used to hack the victim’s microphone and launch recordings, get camera snapshots and also read and send personal messages on the attacked device.
+In advanced use cases it can be used to hack the victim’s microphone and launch recordings, get camera snapshots and also read and send personal messages on the attacked device.
 #
 A full User Manual for new users of AhMyth, can be found in the following AhMyth Wiki page.